Despotate of Lovech: Period of prosperity

 The area was the center for many Bulgarian rulers.
-In the 14th century, the commercial, administrative and spiritual centres were at their peak.
-The despot also made a great contribution towards stopping the Serbian advance, although Bulgaria still lost the battle of Velbazhd.
+In the 14th century, the commercial, administrative, and spiritual centers were at their peak.
+The despot also made a great contribution towards stopping the Serbian advance, although Bulgaria still lost the Battle of Velbazhd.
 Ivan married Princess Theodora of Wallachia.
 He gradually won trust to become the elected Tsar of Bulgaria in 1331, after Ivan Stefan was driven out by a coup d'état, and the conspirators placed him on the throne.

 Dissolution

 Ivan Alexander died on 17 February 1371.
 Despite his early years of success, his later decisions, such as splitting the empire among his sons in 1356, left the Bulgarian states to face outside powers politically divided and weakened, contributing to the fall of the despotate.
-The Ottoman invasions of Bulgaria in the 14th century did not directly result in the despotate being conquered.
-Stanko Kosan defended the town until its conquest by the Ottomans in 1446.
+The Ottoman invasions of Bulgaria in the 14th century did not directly result in the fall of the despotate.
+The Turkish traveller Kâtip Çelebi testified the late conquest of Lovech.
+He mentioned that the city was conquered in 1446, This was confirmed by the Armenian travel writer Hugaz Indzedzyan according to whom "Lovech had been conquered in 1446 by Sultan Fatih Mehmed."